-Included inside your cooking stove is a multi-purpose Operating Tool - for adjusting the air supply and operating the door.
-A glove is also provided to protect the user's hand.
+Included inside your stove is a glove for operating the controls and opening the door.
 (Figure 3)

-Figure 3 Operating Tool and Glove
+Figure 3 Operating Glove

-'''

 Figure 4 Filter Control

-'''

-The cooking stoves are also fitted with a filter system controlled by the indicated control in Figure 4.
+The stove is also fitted with a filter system controlled by the indicated control in Figure 4.
 Pulling out this boss disengages the filter, pushing the boss in engages the filter.
+The filter helps achieve a highly efficient 'clean burn'.
+However, to prolong its life, it should be disengaged when lighting the fire.